open-telemetry/opentelemetry-python/RELEASING.md

   * Press the "Run workflow" button, and leave the default branch `main` selected.
 * Review and merge the two pull requests that it creates (one is targeted to the release branch and one is targeted to `main`).
+  * These pull requests will update the release branch to the latest release versions and will bump the main branch to the next dev version.

 ## Preparing a new patch release